 The good news?
 Cell phone companies offer short-term international plans that are surprisingly affordable and provide calls, texts, and data.

-In addition, many companies — such as T-Mobile — include calling in Mexico (home to several popular cruise ports) automatically in their plans.
-You can use the phone exactly as you would at home for no extra charges.
+In addition, many companies — such as T-Mobile — include calling in Mexico and Canada (home to several popular cruise ports) automatically in their plans.
+You can use the phone exactly as you would at home for no extra charge.

 Below, we’ve charted out the cost for some international plans offered by cell phone companies.
 Remember that these prices could change, so you’ll want to contact your provider before heading out on your cruise.

 Understand that this is only for service while onshore in a port.
-When you are on the ship, you will need to use the ship’s wi-fi or cellular service.
+When you are on the ship and in the middle of the ocean, you will need to use the ship’s wi-fi or cellular service.
 It may be worth it to use just one service or another instead of paying for both during your cruise.

 Using Your Phone on a Carnival Cruise